 Today, the Jewish Quarter has more than a hundred surviving buildings, including two synagogues, a municipal house, a rabbi's house, a poorhouse, a hospital, a school and others.

 TIC Rear Synagogue offers guided tours of the Jewish Quarter.
-There are two circles:
+There are two options:

-- Circle I - guided tour of the Rear Synagogue coupled with a tour of the Seligmann Bauer House, a stroll through the Jewish Quarter with stops at interesting buildings.
+- Tour I - guided tour of the Rear Synagogue and the Seligmann Bauer House, and a walk through the Jewish Quarter stopping at interesting buildings.
 Tour length 1.5-2 hrs.

-- Circle II - guided tour of the Rear Synagogue, coupled with a tour of the Seligmann Bauer House, a stroll through the Jewish Quarter with stops at interesting buildings and a visit to the Jewish Cemetery.
+- Tour II - guided tour of the Rear Synagogue and the Seligmann Bauer House, a walk through the Jewish Quarter stopping at interesting buildings and a visit to the Jewish Cemetery.
 Tour length 2-2,5 hrs..